Blog

 The Baseline Protocol is an open-source initiative aimed at the synchronization of private business processes, like document exchange, via a public blockchain.
 It leverages cryptography techniques like zero-knowledge proofs and signatures, peer-to-peer messaging protocols, and the blockchain to achieve its goals.

 On one hand, it is designed with confidentiality, privacy, and data security in mind.
 The mixture of technologies is aligned in such a way that none of your sensitive data is leaked.
 This data stays safely with you and your counter-parties.
 Outsiders looking in will not know what process is being executed, who are the actors, or what goods are exchanged.
+The Baseline Protocol enables state synchronization across different systems, including traditional corporate systems and distributed ledger technologies, while keeping data in the original system of record.

 On the other hand, the protocol is designed with complex interactions in mind.
 Inter-company business processes involve many stops and checks and are never straightforward.
 The protocol will allow you to describe and accommodate your business process however complex it is.
+It allows enterprises to synchronize complex business processes without moving data from their systems of record, thus ensuring operational integrity and privacy.

 What Are the Benefits of Using the Baseline Protocol Over Alternative Solutions